KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-stib2 by bendardenne](https://github.com/bendardenne/MMM-stib2)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+2. Information: There are updates for 1 dependencie(s):
+   -  grunt-markdownlint  ^1.0.13  →  ^3.1.6

 ### [MMM-Stock by hakanmhmd](https://github.com/hakanmhmd/MMM-Stock)